fsantanna/pingus/ceu/README.md

 Céu is a programming language that aims to offer a higher-level and safer alternative to C/C++ with the characteristics that follow:

-- *Reactive:* code executes in reactions to events.
+- *Reactive:* code only executes in reactions to events.
-- *Synchronous:* reactions run to completion, i.e., there's no implicit preemption or real parallelism.
+- *Structured:* programs use structured control mechanisms, such as `await` (to suspend a line of execution), and `par` (to combine multiple lines of execution).
-- *Structured:* programs use structured control mechanisms, such as `await` (to suspend a line of execution), and `par` (to combine multiple awaiting lines of execution).
+- *Synchronous:* reactions run atomically and to completion on each line of execution, i.e., there's no implicit preemption or real parallelism.

-Structured programming eliminates the *callback hell* [[![X]][callback-hell]], letting programmers write code in direct/sequential style.
+Structured programming eliminates the *callback hell* [[![X]][callback-hell]], letting programmers write code in direct/sequential style in multiple lines of execution.
-In addition, when a line of execution is aborted, all allocated resources are safely released.
+In addition, when a line of execution is aborted, all allocated resources inside it are safely released.

 [callback-hell]: http://callbackhell.com/